presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

-3. Update the value for "Phelps" in the dictionary ``swimmers`` to include his medals from the Rio Olympics by adding 5 to the current value (Phelps will have 28 total medals).
+3. Update the value for "Phelps" in the dictionary ``swimmers`` to include his medals from the Rio Olympics by adding 5 to the current value (Phelps will now have 28 total medals).
 Do not rewrite the dictionary.

 .. activecode:: ee_ch12_03
    :tags:Dictionaries/Dictionaryoperations.rst

-   swimmers = {'Lochte':12, 'Adrian':7, 'Ledecky':5, 'Dirado':4, 'Phelps':23}
+   swimmers = {'Manuel':4, Lochte':12, 'Adrian':7, 'Ledecky':5, 'Dirado':4, 'Phelps':23}

    =====